 Hope is on the horizon.

-After rigorous testing and FDA approval, two COVID-19 vaccines are now approved and available in limited supplies in West Michigan and throughout the U.S. Thank you for your interest in the vaccine.
+After rigorous testing and FDA approval, two COVID-19 vaccines are now authorized and available in limited supplies in West Michigan and throughout the U.S. Thank you for your interest in the vaccine.
 And thanks for all you are doing to help slow the spread of the coronavirus in our community.

 What you should know

 The vaccines are safe, effective and our best defense against the virus.
 Due to limited supplies, those most at risk will qualify to be vaccinated first.
 Others will follow in a phased approach.
 We’ll regularly update this site with information on when the vaccine may be available to you, your family and the community at large.